MicrochipTech/RNWFxx_Python_OOB/readme.md

 ### _App.cfg_ - User Prompted During Demo (YELLOW)

-The table below shows the 5 parameters needed to connect the RNWF02PC to an Azure cloud account.
+The table below shows the 5 parameters needed to connect the RNWFxx to an Azure cloud account.
 This does not include the COM port which should auto detect and 2 Azure DPS registration settings which are handled during Azure's DPS process.

 |App.cfg "field"|Source Azure/Script/User|Setup Step|Description|
 |:--|:--:|:--:|:--|